RickJanssen500/S3-portfolio/learningoutcomesGP.md

       In [LO6](https://github.com/RickJanssen500/S3-portfolio/blob/main/learningoutcomesGP.md#6-you-analyze-non-functional-requirements-elaborate-architectural-designs-and-validate-them-using-multiple-types-of-test-techniques-gp-only) I show a few design choices about making the views user-friendly.
       For the frontend I installed the css-framework bootstrap, and made sure every element uses the correct styling.
-      By using bootstrap the styling looks good and is user-friendly because it wil automaticly scale to the device's screen.
+      By using bootstrap the styling looks good and is user-friendly because it will automatically scale to the device's screen.
       | ![image](https://user-images.githubusercontent.com/84378377/171585887-49c49364-6770-4d31-834e-525beb640569.png) |
       | :--: |
       | _Our bootstrap button bar_ |

-      To let the user know something went wrong or cann't be done, I made multiple (error) message's.
+      To let the user know something went wrong or can't be done, I made multiple (error) message's.
-      So the user knows what happend. below I will show you the 2 tipe's of messages I created.
+      So the user knows what happened. below I will show you the 2 type's of messages I created.
       | ![image](https://user-images.githubusercontent.com/84378377/171587561-a9c6073f-87d9-49fe-8a80-ef8d251de7b7.png) |
       | :--: |
       | _no data error_ |